svkucheryavski/mdatoolsm.gitbook/chapter4/text.md

 ```matlab
 m = mdapca(data, ncomp, 'Param1', value1, 'Param2', value2, ...);
 ```
-The full list of parameters is given below:
+The full list of parameters and their description is given below:

 |Parameter|Description|
 |---------|-----------|